Land Acknowledgement & Equity Pledge

 The Ohlone people are still here, working for their right to remain and evolve in the place we consider San Francisco.
 In recognition that we all benefit from this land, we encourage you to: learn about the Indigenous communities in the spaces you occupy; acknowledge the difficult truths of our shared histories and the ways in which these continue to shape our lives; inform yourself about current land issues and become a steward of these cultures and ecologies; and center and amplify Indigenous voices in these spaces.

 As members of the academic museum community, the staff at the Thacher Gallery recognizes our place of privilege and the corresponding responsibility to foster equity and justice in presenting arts and cultural programs.
-As we present the 21-22 season of exhibitions addressing the climate crisis, we will work to center environmental justice and community.

 - Glori Simmons (currently residing on unceded Huchiun Ohlone land)